-When the BCFRT was created, \$5,000,000 was allocated to administration.
-To date, administration expenses of the BCFRT have been slightly more than the interest earned by the Administration Account, so the initial principal has been reduced to \$4,772,653.
-While expenses will increase as the BCFRT becomes more active, it appears likely that a portion of the Administration Account will be able to be transferred to one of the Mitigation Accounts at a later date, and on an as needed basis.
+When the BCFRT was created, \$5 million was allocated to administration.
+To date, administration expenses of the BCFRT have been slightly more than the interest earned by the Administration Account, so the initial principal has only been reduced to \$4.6 million.
+It appears likely that a portion of the Administration Account will be able to be transferred to one of the Mitigation Accounts at a later date, and on an as needed basis.